savonet/book/workflow.md

 where we can edit in realtime the value of the interactive variable (of course if we had many variables we would have one line for each of them).
-If we specify the minimal and maximal value of the interactive variable (`min` and `max` parameters of `interactive.float`) we moreover get a slider and if we moreover set the `description` it will be displayed.
+If we specify the minimal and maximal value of the interactive variable (`min` and `max` parameters of `interactive.float`) we moreover get a slider, and if we moreover set the `description` it will be displayed.
 This means that by changing the declaration of the interactive variable to